 The other good news is that NEOs aren't just a threat, they are an opportunity.
 NEOs contain billions of tons of materials, including all the elements needed for space settlements.
 Some of them, those that come closest to striking the Earth, are relatively easy to get to, in some cases requiring less spacecraft fuel than going to the Moon.
-A sensible, robust planetary defense program to find NEOs and determine if their orbits will bring them into a collision with Earth is exactly the first step necessary to develop NEO materials for space settlement.
+Other NEOs come close enough to Earth that a small velocity change is enough to use Earth and Lunar gravity assists to bring the NEO in high Earth orbit.
+A sensible, robust planetary defense program to find NEOs and determine if their orbits will bring them into a collision with Earth is exactly the first step necessary to develop NEO materials for space settlement ^v.
 Thus, we can protect ourselves and our planet while at the same time paving the way for space settlement.

 VIII.
-Conclusions
+Our Future

 We know, more-or-less, how to build space settlements, although a dizzying array of engineering problems must be solved.
-However, to an engineer, that's the fun part.
-More important, there are paths to space settlement that either promise relatively near-term profitability - space tourism and space solar power - or are essential for the protection of civilization - planetary defense against NEOs - that could develop most of the technology and infrastructure necessary for the construction of the first space settlement.
-If the first space settlement is successful, the second will be far easier, the third easier still, and soon our solar system will swarm with thousands, if not millions, of orbital communities living off abundant sunshine and the vast material resources of our solar system.
-And who knows, once part of humanity has lived for twenty generations in orbital space settlements, would it be so terrible to take a few decades to fly a group of settlements to the nearest star?
+However, to an engineer, that is the fun part.
+More important, there are paths to space settlement that either promise relatively near-term profitability - space tourism and space solar power - or are essential for the protection of civilization - planetary defense against NEOs.
+These paths could develop most of the technology and infrastructure necessary for the construction of the first space settlement.
+If the first space settlement is successful, the second will be far easier, the third easier still, and soon our solar system will swarm with thousands, if not millions, of orbital communities living off abundant sunshine and the vast material wealth of our solar system.
+Once part of humanity has lived for twenty generations in orbital space settlements, would it be so terrible to take a few decades to fly a group of settlements to the nearest star?
 Perhaps a group with a hundred thousand inhabitants or more?
 These people would live almost exactly as if they were in orbit around our sun, the main difference being a tighter energy budget and fewer other settlements to visit.
-Once that first star-to-star migration happens, the whole galaxy, over 200 billion stars, will be open to life.
+Once that first star-to-star migration happens, the whole galaxy, over 200 billion stars, will be open to Life.